zephyrproject-rtos/zephyr/doc/devices/drivers/drivers.rst

 ``PRE_KERNEL_1``
         Used for devices that have no dependencies, such as those that rely solely on hardware present in the processor/SOC.
-These devices cannot use any kernel services during configuration, since the services are not yet available.
+These devices cannot use any kernel services during configuration, since the kernel services are not yet available.
 The interrupt subsystem will be configured however so it's OK to set up interrupts.
 Init functions at this level run on the interrupt stack.